Fiona Hill speaking at Harvard Kennedy School, February 2017

 • An analysis of the conflicts in the republics of the former Soviet Union since 1992, reveals a disturbing pattern.
 In each of the conflicts, there is evidence to suggest that Russia has intervened in such a way as to promote their escalation and/or continuation instead of their cessation. (“Back in the USSR: Russia’s Intervention in the Internal Affairs of the Former Soviet Republics and the Implications for United States Policy Toward Russia,” January 1994)

-• See also “New and original Cold Wars,” “Military issues, including NATO-Russia relations” and “U.S. policies toward Russia and bilateral relations in general” above.
+• See also “Great Power rivalry/new Cold War/NATO-Russia relations" and “U.S. policies toward Russia and bilateral relations in general” above.